xinjie-liu/DifferentiableAdaptiveGames.jl/README.md

 This package contains a nonlinear trajectory game solver (`/src/`) based on a mixed complementarity problem (MCP) formulation.
 The solver is made differentiable by applying the implicit function theorem (IFT).
 Experiment code employing this differentiability feature for adaptive model-predictive game-play is provided in `/experiment/`.
 Folder `/experiment/DrivingExample/` contains code for the ramp-merging experiment in our paper, and hardware experiment code on Jackal UGV robots is in `/experiment/Jackal/`.

-Acknowledgments: Most of the infrastructure used in the Jackal experiment is from a past project by [@schmidma](https://github.com/schmidma).
+Acknowledgments: Most of the infrastructure used in the Jackal experiment is from a past project by [@schmidma](https://github.com/schmidma), who provided a package for controlling the Jackal robot in ROS using Julia code.

 Note: This repository contains the original solver implementation used in our research, "Learning to Play Trajectory Games Against Opponents with Unknown Objectives."
 Besides, we also published a more optimized implementation for the differentiable game solver ([link](https://github.com/JuliaGameTheoreticPlanning/MCPTrajectoryGameSolver.jl)).
 We kindly ask you to cite our paper if you use either of the implementations in your research.
 Thanks!